Nursing courses are open only to students who are officially admitted to the nursing career ladder curriculum.

 Students who satisfactorily complete the associate degree nursing program are eligible to apply to take the National Council Licensure Examination-Registered Nurse (NCLEX-RN) as a step in obtaining licensure as a registered nurse (RN).

+Students need to complete the pre requisite courses and meet other admission requirements.
 The nursing program has pre-admission and admission requirements that are reviewed annually.
-It is essential to contact the Admissions and Welcome Center for a copy of the current program requirements.
 Students who do not complete the final admission requirements by scheduled deadlines will be deferred to another admission year.
 Students may only defer one time without having to repeat the application process.
-Courses must be taken in sequence.
+Nursing courses must be taken in sequence.
 A minimum grade of 80% in each nursing course is required for progression to the next course.
-Academic courses other than nursing must be finished according to program requirements.
+Academic courses, other than nursing, must be completed according to application requirements.
 Computer lab use and testing is required in this program.
 See Computer Use policy 3110 at schoolcraft.edu for more information.
 Students must furnish and maintain uniforms and supplies as required by the department and clinical facilities.
+Students must meet health and clinical requirements, have a negative drug screen on first attempt, and pass a criminal background check.

 This program requires a special admissions process.
 Contact the Admissions and Welcome Center at 734-462-4426 or firstname.lastname@example.org to complete an application.